Mattiwatti/EfiGuard/README.md

 2. Open a prompt or shell that sets up the environment variables for EDK2.
 3. Run `build -a X64 -t VS2019 -p EfiGuardPkg/EfiGuardPkg.dsc -b RELEASE`, substituting your toolchain for VS2019.

 This will produce `EfiGuardDxe.efi` and `Loader.efi` in `workspace/Build/EfiGuard/RELEASE_VS2019/X64`.
-To build the interactively configurable loader, append `-D CONFIGURE_DRIVER=1` to the build command.

 ## Compiling EfiDSEFix
 EfiDSEFix requires Visual Studio to build.
 1. Open `EfiGuard.sln` and build the solution.

 The output binary `EfiDSEFix.exe` will be in `Application/EfiDSEFix/bin`.